SubjectZero0/tile38_timestamp_tests/README.md

         c. can events(cross, enter, exit and inside) derive time data based on these timestamps?

+---

 **Plan of attack:**

 1. Create Test and connect to tile38 Server via Redis:

-    a) Create Geofence from Polygon with SETHOOK command to DETECT events.
+    a.
+Create Geofence from Polygon with SETHOOK command to DETECT events.

-    b) Create a 2D point with a timestamp FIELD, that triggers an event.
+    b.
+Create 2D-3D points with a timestamp FIELD, that trigger an event.

 2. Create Webhook listener in a flask app.

-3. command:flask run
+3. command: python server.py

-4. While flask app is up, debug the TEST file
+4. While flask server is up,set breakpoints and debug the **_tile38_assignment_solution.py_** file

-5. Observe the request json.
-Assert if:
+5. Observe the request.txt.

-    -Events have timestamps.
-If they do:

-    -is the timestamp a completely new one, or is it one of the previously defined ones?

 ---

-Test idea:
-If a point with (X,Y,tstamp) considers tstamp to be a third spatial dimension, instead of temporal, then, 2 points with the same X, Y but different tstamp, will NEVER trigger an event.
-That means, tstamp(int) behaves as Height and not as time.
+**Final Assertion:**

+When a point with **(X,Y,tstamp)** triggers an event, the **_tstamp dimension_** is considered to be a spatial parameter, not a temporal one.
+Therefore, adding a timestamp/Z-dimension on 2D-data, is a neat trick to perform calculations on that dimension, but when 3D-data is essential, timestamp has no place as a dimension (4D points are not allowed).